sigsum/sigsum/log.md

 ### Security objective and threat model

-The objective is that if an unauthorized signature is made, then the signature will either be refused by the (off-line) verifier, or it will be detected after the fact by a monitor that takes an interest in that key.
+The objective is that if an unauthorized signature is made, then the signature will either be refused by the (offline) verifier, or it will be detected after the fact by a monitor that takes an interest in that key.